Open Source Infrastructure

 Do you know about an open source infrastructure for an open source project that you want to see in this list?
 Let me know!
 You have several ways of doing so:

 - Email me Elizabeth K. Joseph <email@example.com>

-- Send me a message on Freenode, I'm pleia2 and I hang out in #openstack-infra
+- Send me a message on IRC, on both freenode and OFTC I'm pleia2

 Q: What is the criteria for inclusion on this site?

 A: It must be an open source project with an open source infrastructure.
 Projects that operate a fully open source infrastructure are preferred and may soon be split into a specific section.
 However, if the project has a partially open source infrastructure that may be valuable to other projects and organizations, that may be added as well.

 Q: This is a site about Open Source Infrastructures, but you host the code for this site on GitLab, why not host it yourself?

 A: GitLab is open source software, so satisfies my personal requirements for tooling.
 I have enough work to do without hosting my own GitLab instance :)